-Sean Prentiss is an award winning writer.
-Finding Abbey: The Search for Edward Abbey and His Hidden Desert Grave won the 2015 winner of the National Outdoor Book Award for History/Biography, the Utah Book Award for Nonfiction, and the New Mexico-Arizona Book Award for biography.
-Finding Abbey was also a finalist for both the Vermont and Colorado Book Awards.
+Sean Prentiss is the award winning author of Finding Abbey: The Search for Edward Abbey and His Hidden Desert Grave, which won the 2015 National Outdoor Book Award for History/Biography, the Utah Book Award for Nonfiction, and the New Mexico-Arizona Book Award for biography.
+Finding Abbey was a finalist for the Vermont and Colorado Book Awards.

 Sean Prentiss has lived and worked in most parts of the United States--the East Coast, Florida, the Rocky Mountains, the Great Basin, the Pacific Northwest, the Midwest, and now New England.
-And wherever he has lived, writing, place, and the power of stories and the power of place have always been a part of his life.
+Wherever he has lived, the power of stories and the power of place have been a part of his life.

 Contemporary Writers offers a more comprehensive biography.